 Course Outline Changes: The material or schedule specified in this course outline may be changed by the instructor.
 If changes are required, they will be announced in class.

-v Assignment Details
+Assignment Details

 The term project is broken down into four separate deliverables.
-Please see the attached document MKTG 4432 Term Project for full details.
+Please note that the Assignment Requirements will be handed out during the first lecture.